Nature711/nature711.github.io/content/Atlas/Interviews/Design a Shopping Cart System.md

 "This design should handle 10M users with 50K QPS, <200ms latency, and 99.9% uptime."

 ---

-## Key Talking Points to Impress Shopee Interviewers
+## Key Talking Points to Impress Interviewers

 ### 1. **Show E-commerce Domain Knowledge**